 It is expensive to hire and train an employee.
 The interviewer wants to make sure that you intend to stay a while at the company.
 However, the interviewer also wants to make sure you have ambition and goals for your future.

 5 Tips for Answering Questions About Career Goals

 How to Answer Interview Questions About Your Career Goals

-If you’re not clear about your goals, review this guide on how to set career goals.
+If you’re not clear about what you want to achieve, review this guide on how to set career goals.
 Then spend some time setting those vital short- and long-term career goals.